 The Next Generation of 3D Printed Surgical Instruments

 With a fleet of over 25 Formlabs 3D printers in its production line, restor3D is already printing the next generation of surgical tools.
-This procedure-specific, single packed sterile instrumentation system result in:
+Their products are helping to:

-- Dramatic reduction of supply chain and sterilization costs for hospitals.
+- Dramatically reduce supply chain and sterilization costs for hospitals.

 A New Frontier of Surgical Instrumentation